 You do not have to hand in any printed code.
-You need only do one submission for a group of two.
+If you work in pairs, only one of you needs to submit the code.
 The theory portion, and the collaboration statement on the next page must still be submitted individually.
 Create a README file that includes the names and login ID of the group members of your project, and any information you would like to pass on the marker.
 Create a folder called assn3 under your cs314 directory and put all the source files, your makefile, and your README file there.
 Also include any images that are used as texture maps.
 Do not use further subdirectories.
-The assignment should be handed in with the exact command:

-handin cs314 assn3
+The assignment should be handed in with the exact command: handin cs314 assn3